-Postmasters and station or branch managers must follow the Consumer Advocate and Customer Relations Complaint Guidelines outlined below:
+Postmasters and station or branch managers must follow the Consumer Advocate Complaint Guidelines outlined below:

 - a.
-Assign responsibility for checking Enterprise Customer Care (eCC) three times a day. - b.
+Assign responsibility for checking Customer 360 (C360) three times a day. - b.
 Contact the customer within 24 hours and acknowledge the issue. - c.
-Research the details of the case. - d.
-Ensure that someone is accountable for resolving the case. - e.
-Monitor and provide follow-up on closed cases to ensure quality closure and timely handling of customer issues.
+Research the details of the service request. - d.
+Contact the customer and inform them of the resolution to their service request. - e.
+Ensure that someone is accountable for resolving the service request. - f.
+Monitor and provide follow-up on closed service requests to ensure quality closure and timely handling of customer issues.